A view of the Magistral Palace (Palazzo Malta), the headquarters of the Order of Malta.

 I love geographical oddities, so when I learnt about a sovereign state which issues its own passports, stamps, currency, license plates, has a government, a permanent mission to the UN but no territory – I was fascinated.

-Most tourists rarely hear about SMOM – the Sovereign Order of Malta, a lay Catholic religious order which has existed for 930 years.
+Most people rarely hear about the SMOM, a lay Catholic religious order which has existed for 930 years.

 The Rome headquarters of the SMOM, the Magistral Palace on Via dei Condotti,